 The Program Being Evaluated

-This project is an extension of the Early Assessment of Promising Policies and Practices to Prevent Childhood Obesity project, which the Robert Wood Johnson Foundation (RWJF) awarded to the Centers for Disease Control and Prevention (CDC) to discover a variety of policies with the best potential to prevent childhood obesity.
+This project was an extension of the Early Assessment of Promising Policies and Practices to Prevent Childhood Obesity project, which the Robert Wood Johnson Foundation (RWJF) awarded to the Centers for Disease Control and Prevention (CDC) to discover a variety of policies with the best potential to prevent childhood obesity.
 The project identified New York City’s regulations for licensed day-care centers as a high priority for full evaluation.
-New York City’s regulations designate the amount of time that children are to spend in physical activity, provide nutrition standards for foods on the premises and place limits on television viewing.
+New York City’s regulations designate the amount of time that children are to spend in physical activity, provide nutrition standards for foods on the premises, and place limits on television viewing.

 About the Evaluation

 The evaluation studied the regulations’ impact on children’s diets and levels of physical activity and the factors affecting implementation of the regulations.

 The lead evaluators for this program were Laura Kettel Khan, Obesity Management Team for the Division of Nutrition, Physical Activity and Obesity for the CDC; Cathy Nonas, New York City Health Department; and Beth Dixon of New York University (NYU).
 The team worked with ICF Macro, who lead the study's implementation.